tcodes0/tt/README.md

 time: today | week | month | all | last | last n
 n: number of days

-if not tracking, prints today's history info. if no "time", print history for "today". if "time", print history for "time".
+if not tracking, prints today's info. if no "time", print info for "today". if "time", print info for "time".
-"last" print history for last task only. if tracking shows info on current task
+"last" print info for last task only. if tracking shows info on current task

 ## tt config